scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 optimization strategy of the SVC should prove more robust to misclassification than the least squares method.

-Finally, we showed that the correlation coefficient was able to discriminate sources that were similar to those that appeared to be different.
-This technique has some promise as a tool for comparing different earthquakes.
+Finally, we showed qualitatively, that the correlation coefficient provided a good metric for comparison between sources within the Northridge dataset.
+This technique has some promise as a tool for earthquake monitoring.

 Appendix
 --------